matteob2609/webserver/README.md

 (Use 'sudo' if necessary before the command)

-- apt update & sudo apt upgrade //update packages
+- apt update & apt upgrade //update packages

 - apt install openssh-server //install the SSH server